Home

 Of course, marble is a natural stone and variations do exist, but most marble is quite dense and does not readily stain.

-In fact, many polished marbles can be essentially non-absorbent, naturally stain-proof and don't need sealing.
+In fact, many polished marbles are naturally stain-proof, can be essentially non-absorbent, and don't need sealing.

-So, marble countertops and floors can stain if a substance is left on the surface long enough, but it doesn't happen right away as many people assume and fear.
+So, marble countertops and floor tile may stain if a substance is left on the surface long enough, but it doesn't happen right away as many people assume and fear.

 Two things can occur to leave a "spot" on marble.... staining and etching.